 We fabricate different products for industrial steam reformer furnaces which are used for the production of hydrogen.
-The products are specially designed for the occurring high temperatures and to resist hydrogen.
+The products are specially designed for the high temperatures that occur, and to resist hydrogen.
 Examples are: effluent chamber, reformer outlet system, cold outlet manifolds and more…

 This effluent chamber consists of a liner in alloy 800H, a shell, a refractory and a water jacket.
 It was designed for temperatures up to 860°C. It is used for the production of hydrogen in a Kellogg plant and was delivered from Innoweld due to a revamp.
-The purpose of this is taking the reformer gases from the 10 risers to a header, which is going to feed the secondary reformer.
+Its purpose is to take the reformer gases from the ten risers to a header, which is going to feed the secondary reformer.

 This inlet manifold for a reformer was made out of A 312 Gr.TP347H and is installed in an ammonia plant.
 It is forwarding the light naphtha to the pigtails and can withstand temperatures up to 640 °C. It was delivered in prefabricated parts together with the relevant piping.

-This primary reformer outlet system and the cross collector consist of a Liner with expansion joint, a pressurized shell and a refractory to withstand the temperature.
+This primary reformer outlet system and the cross collector consist of a liner with expansion joint, a pressurized shell and a refractory to withstand the temperature.
 It was fabricated according to Innoweld detail drawings and assembled in our workshop to test the accuracy of fit.
-It is installed in an Ammonia plant and had a total weight of ~130 tonns.
+It is installed in an ammonia plant and has a total weight of ~130 tonnes.

-This pigtails out of austenitic creep resisting steel from a steam methane reformer are responsible to transport the gas from the feed inlet system to the reformer tube and can be seen as a weak link between these two components.
+These pigtails, made of Austenitic creep-resisting steel from a steam methane reformer, are responsible for transporting the gas from the feed inlet system to the reformer tube and can be seen as a weak link between these two components.
 There are different designs of pigtails available, depending on the specific reformer.